quic/sense/docs/wiki/tools.md

 This command will launch a web server which provides an interface for you to annotate each video by frame.
 After selecting from the list of available videos, you will be taken to a page with the frames presented in a grid with radio button to select the correct label.

+**NOTE:** Do not annotate the first 2-3 seconds (9-10 frames) as they may be removed if the videos aren't padded.